-Babel Fee Box Pattern (Pay Fees in Any Token)
+Babel Fee Box Pattern (Token-Based Fee Conversion)

 Problem